Your Step-by-Step Travel Planning Guide

 If you have a severe or life-threatening allergy, flying can feel especially stressful.
 But with a few smart steps, you can reduce your risk and travel more confidently.

 If you’re at risk of anaphylaxis, and need to carry adrenaline (epinephrine) injectors (EpiPen® or Anapen®) when travelling.
 Check out the ASCIA Travel Plan and Checklist for people at risk of anaphylaxis.
+Recently Allergy & Anaphylaxis Australia’s trained allergy educators Wendy Freeman and Sally Voukelatos discussed ‘Travelling overseas with Food Allergies’, it’s worth a watch.

 Request to pre-board

 Ask gate staff if you can board early so you have time to wipe down your seat, tray table, seatbelt, window area, and any nearby surfaces.
 This small step can make a big difference in avoiding accidental contact with allergens.
+If you’re travelling with children and there are two or more adults, have one person go ahead to pre board and wipe the surfaces down to make the boarding easier for everyone.

 Keep your medication close